-Validating a website is the process of ensuring that the pages on the website conform to the norms or standards defined by various organizations.
-Validation is important and will ensure that your web pages are interpreted in the same way (the way you want it) by various machines, such as search engines, as well as users and visitors to your web page.
+Validating a website is the process of ensuring that the pages on the site conform to the norms or standards defined by various organizations.
+Validation is important and will make sure that your web pages are interpreted in the same way (the way you want it) by various machines, such as search engines, as well as users and visitors to your web page.

-To help you validate your WordPress site, here is a quick checklist:
+To help you validate your WordPress site, here is a quick list:

 - Validate HTML/XHTML

 - Validate Links (check for dead links)

 - Check across different browsers (include handheld computers, Mac, PC, and cell phones, too)